THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Pulsar stars are neutrons that are highly magnetized and rotate, emitting a beam of electromagnetic radiation.
 The SR J0108-1431 in the constellation Cetus (the Whale) is an example, mentioned above and shown in the image here…

-One of the types of stars NASA images – PSR JO108-1431 as seen from Chandra X-Ray Observatory (left) and as an artist’s impression.
+Pulsar stars in space, images of NASA – PSR JO108-1431, as seen from Chandra X-Ray Observatory (left), and as an artist’s impression.

 (Image: X-ray: NASA/CXC/Penn State/G.Pavlov et al. Optical: ESO/VLT/UCL/R.Mignani et al. Illustration: CXC/M. Weiss)